0awawa0/CTF-Writeups/AngstromCTF 2018/Binary/rop to the top (130)/README.md

 Done!
 </pre>

 So the program takes one string argument and just does something with it.
-Now let's seee the source code.
+Now let's see the source code.
 ```C
 #include <stdlib.h>
 #include <string.h>